oculus42/short-uuid/README.md

 TypeScript definitions are included, thanks to [alexturek](https://github.com/alexturek).

-## Recent Release Notes
+## Previous Release Note Highlights
-4.1.0 adds a maxLength value to translators for reference 4.0.3 fixes default generate
-4.0.1 adds consistent length translation and throws an error if provided an invalid alphabet.
+4.1.0 adds a maxLength value to translators for reference 4.0.1 adds consistent length translation and throws an error if provided an invalid alphabet.
-3.1.1 updated dev dependencies which required dropping Node 4.x build test.
-Last Browserify distribution version temporarily.
+3.1.1 removed Node 4.x tests.
+Last included Browserify distribution.
 2.3.4 corrects the behavior for UUIDs with uppercase letters.
 Last version to build on Node 0.x.

 Please see [Revisions](revisions.md) for information on previous versions.